diffplug/gitfromscratch/manuscript/share/remotes/remotes.md

 If you just started a new project, then this section will be empty.
 If you cloned the project from a central server, then there's probably one remote named "origin".  **A remote is just a URL with a nickname.**  There are three kinds of URL:

-1. **File**  is for a repository on your local hard drive or a shared drive.
+1. **`file`**  is for a repository on your local hard drive or a shared drive.
 You probably won't use this much, but it's great for learning about synchronizing because you can manipulate both sides of the connection.
 	+ `file:///C:/Users/<username>/Documents/gitfromscratch` (windows)
 	+ `file:///Users/<username>/Documents/gitfromscratch` (mac)
 	+ `file:///home/<username>/Documents/gitfromscratch` (linux)
-2. **HTTPS** is for a repository hosted on the internet.
+2. **`https`** is for a repository hosted on the internet.
 Almost every service which provides git hosting supports the HTTP / HTTPS protocol.
 	+ `https://github.com/diffplug/gitfromscratch`
+	+ Technically, `http` is also an option, but it's easy to hack.
+Always use `https`!
-3. **SSH/GIT** is common if you work with lots of linux machines, but you'll probably never use it otherwise.
+3. **`ssh/git`** is common if you work with lots of linux machines, but you'll probably never use it otherwise.
 We won't discuss it in this tutorial.
 	+ `git://github.com/diffplug/gitfromscratch` (insecure, read-only)
 	+ `ssh://github.com/diffplug/gitfromscratch` (secure, read/write)